vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Of these, Asiddha or Impossible is three- fold:-.

-(1) Svarūpâ'siddha or Natural Impossibility, (2) Ãšrayâ’siddha or Local Impossibility, and (3) Vyapyatva'siddha or Pervasive Impossi-
+(1) Svarūpâ'siddha or Natural Impossibility, (2) Ãśrayâ’siddha or Local Impossibility, and (3) Vyapyatva'siddha or Pervasive Impossi-

 bility.